 Development Issues & Challenges of Economic Development in Nepal

 Nepal has been known as one of the poorest countries in the world.
-18.7% of people living below the absolute poverty line while the multidimensional poverty index is reported to be 28.6%.
+18.7% of people are living below the absolute poverty line while the multidimensional poverty index is reported to be 28.6% till the end of 14th plan.
 Nepal ranks 147th among 189 countries with a Human Development Index of 0.579 in the year 2019 which shows the critical condition of the population residing in Nepal.
 Low income, illiteracy, dependency on agriculture, lack of proper knowledge, lack of employment opportunities can be listed as the main causes of poverty.
 According to Economic Survey 2076/77, the per capita income of Nepal is $1085 i.e. Rs 1,26,018.
 Nepal is ranked 165th among 189 countries in terms of per capita income by World Bank for the year 2019 which illustrates the pathetic situation the country has been facing.
 The PCI of the USA & Maldives in 2019 is roughly 62 times and 10 times that of Nepal, Maldives being at the top of the chart among the SAARC nations.
-However 15th plan has aimed for the decrease in people living under the poverty line and multidimensional poverty index to 11% and 13% respectively.
+However 15th plan has aimed for the decreasing people living under the absolute poverty line and multidimensional poverty index to 9.5% and 11.5% respectively.

 Trade Imbalance & Economic Dependency